letsencrypt/acme-spec/draft-barnes-acme.md

 If the recovery process has succeeded, then the server will send a 200 (OK) response, containing the full registration object, with any necessary information copied from the old registration).
-The client may now use this in the same way as if he had gotten it from a new-registration transaction.
+The client may now use this in the same way as if they had gotten it from a new-registration transaction.

 ## Identifier Authorization